hossbeast/fab/libxapi/README.md

 When an error is thrown, the callstack unwinds and the function returns an exit value : an unsigned integer that encodes the error table (in the high bits) and error code (in the low bits).

-### XAPI_ERRCODE
+### XAPI_MODE_ERRCODE

-If you compile with -DXAPI_ERRCODE, unwinding is accomplished by means of the exit value.
+If you compile with -DXAPI_MODE_ERRCODE, unwinding is accomplished by means of the exit value.

-It is not necessary to link with libxapi-xapi.so when compiling with -DXAPI_ERRCODE
+It is not necessary to link with libxapi-xapi.so when compiling with -DXAPI_MODE_ERRCODE

-### XAPI_STACKTRACE
+### XAPI_MODE_STACKTRACE

-If you compile with -DXAPI_STACKTRACE, while unwinding, a xapi-enabled function can produce a backtrace.
+If you compile with -DXAPI_MODE_STACKTRACE, while unwinding, a xapi-enabled function can produce a backtrace.
 In addition, libxapi provides functions for getting more information from the exit value.

-You must link with libxapi-xapi.so when compiling with -DXAPI_STACKTRACE
+You must link with libxapi-xapi.so when compiling with -DXAPI_MODE_STACKTRACE

     xapi foo()
     {